biocypher/biocypher/docs/index.rst

 For the post-translational interaction, which is an association, we are specifying representation as a node (prompting BioCypher to create not only the node but also two edges connecting to the proteins participating in any particular post-translational interaction).
+In other words, we are reifying the post-translational interaction in order to have a node to which other nodes can be linked; for instance, we might want to add a publication to a particular interaction to serve as source of evidence, which is only possible for nodes in a property graph, not for edges.

 Since there are no systematic identifiers for post-translational interactions, we concatenate the protein ids and relevant properties of the interaction to a new unique id (arbitrarily named ``concat_ids``).
 Note that BioCypher accepts non-Biolink IDs since not all possible entries possess a systematic identifier system, whereas the entity class (``Protein``, ``PostTranslationalInteraction``) has to be included in the Biolink schema and spelled identically.
-For this reason, we :ref:`extend the Biolink schema <biolink>` in cases where there exists no entry for our entity of choice.
+For this reason, we :ref:`extend the Biolink schema
+<biolink>` in cases where there exists no entry for our entity of choice.

 Further, we are specifying the source and target classes of our association (both ``Protein``), the label we provide in the input from ``PyPath``